 - It is capable of handling sound pressure levels up to 138 DB without distortion, and Neumann TLM 103 provides a dynamic range of 131 DB, according to DIN/IEC 651.

 - Straightforward handling for home recording and professional studios

 - The letter TLM stands for “transformerless microphone.”
 An electronic structure has swapped the common transformer with the help of TLM Technology.

 - Pressure gradient transducer with one diaphragm capsule

 - Its price is reasonable with high quality, including all the demanding applications from home recording to professional broadcasting and commercial recording studios.

-This microphone Neumann TLM 103 certainly worth its value as it’s very accurate and sounds great in just about any mixed situation.
+This microphone Neumann TLM 103 is certainly worth its value as it’s very accurate and sounds great in just about any mixed situation.

 Disclosure: This post may contain affiliate links, which means we may receive a commission if you click a link and purchase something that we recommended.
 Read more about Affiliate disclosure here.